davidjudge1965/homelabjourney/articles/Speedtest Tracking my network.md

             - /path/to/data:/config
             - /path/to-custom-ssl-keys:/config/keys
 ```

+Then I enhanced the environment variables to suit my needs.
+The environment variables are documented [here](https://docs.speedtest-tracker.dev/getting-started/environment-variables).

+Beyond those already present in the yaml file, the key variables we need to set are: ADMIN_NAME, ADMIN_EMAIL, ADMIN_PASSWORD.

+The admin name, email, password are used to set the initial login user.
+I used the following values:
+- ADMIN_NAME=David
+- ADMIN_EMAIL=david.judge@computer.org
+- ADMIN_PASSSWORD=DJAdminPassword

 I will update the APP_KEY value with the one I created in the first step.